zapp/zapp.github.com/_posts/2011-10-25-gypsies-at-platoon-berlin.md

 ---

-The Spectaculum crew will be at this years A-Maze indie connect prelude showcasing their prototype oft he game @ [Platoon Berlin][platoon] from Fiday Oct 28 to Saturday Oct 29.
+The Spectaculum crew will be at this years A-Maze indie connect prelude showcasing their prototype of the game @ [Platoon Berlin][platoon] from Fiday Oct 28 to Saturday Oct 29.

 <a href="http://www.platoon.org/">